Home range estimation under a restricted sampling scheme: Some Preliminaries

-Here we assume that $\nabla f$ is Lipschitz, while $\normal(x)$ denotes the inner unit vector at the boundary point $x\in\partial D$.
+Here we assume that $\nabla f$ is Lipschitz, while $\normal(x)$ denotes the inner unit vector at the boundary point $x\in\partial S$.
 The term $\{\xi_t\}_{t\geq 0}$ is the corresponding \emph{local time}, that is, a one-dimensional continuous non-decreasing process with $\xi_0=0$ that satisfies

-Since we have assumed that $\partial D$ is $C^2$, we can ensure that the geometric conditions for the existence of a solution of Equation \eqref{sde}, as required in \cite{saisho:87}, are satisfied.
-We then get from Theorem 5.1 in \cite{saisho:87} that there exists a unique strong solution of the Skorokhod stochastic differential equation \eqref{sde}.
-The solution is a strong solution in the sense of definition 1.6 in \cite{ikeda}.
-In \cite{ch:20} it is proved that the RBMD given by \eqref{sde} is non-trap, which is defined as follows.
+see \cite{saisho:87}.
+Since we have assumed that $\partial S$ is $C^2$, we can ensure that the geometric conditions for the existence of a solution of Equation \eqref{sde}, as required in \cite{saisho:87}, are satisfied.
+We then get from Theorem 5.1 in \cite{saisho:87} that there exists an unique strong solution of the Skorokhod stochastic differential equation \eqref{sde}.
+The solution is a strong solution in the sense of Definition 1.6 in \cite{ikeda}.
+In \cite{ch:20} it is proved that such a set $S$ as mentioned above has an invariant distribution.
+Recall that a probability measure $\pi$ on $S$ is said to be an invariant measure for a time-homogeneous Markov process $\{Z_t\}_{t\geq 0}$ if $\int_S \mathbb{P}_x(Z_t\in A)\pi(dx)=\pi(A)$ for all $t>0$ and all Borel set $A\subset S$, where $\mathbb{P}_x$ denotes the probability assuming $X_0=x$ a.s.